hackbinghamton/IntroToProgrammingWorkshop/ChoosingTechnologiesAndPrototyping.md

  - Just like with SQL, there are many different engines for implementing NoSQL.
 By far the most popular option is MongoDB, which is also supported by nearly every major programming language.

-Our Data Science Workshop on October 12 will have an introduction to SQL, so mark your calendar if you want to learn more!
+Our Data Science Workshop on October 12 will have an introduction to SQL and MongoDB, so mark your calendar if you want to learn more!

 ## Prototyping
 ### Diagrams